makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ## Method 2: Filesystem Quotas

-Another method to detect whether the user is in Incognito mode or not is the `StoreManager` API’s method `estimate`.
+Another method to detect whether the user is in Incognito mode or not is the [StorageManager API](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager) method `estimate`.
 This method estimates how much storage the website is using and how much is available for it to use.

 The code for this method is simple.
 If the estimated storage available is less than 120 MB, then the user is in Incognito mode.